AquaDraco/UnityStationWiki/Community-Structure.md

 ## Intro
 For some questions or issues you may want to get in contact with one of the heads of staff directly.
-However please note that a lot of the administration staff have real life jobs/commitments as well and may not be able to respond in a timely manner (or at all).
+However please note that a lot of the Heads of Staff, Bridge officers and Security officers have real life jobs/commitments as well and may not be able to respond in a timely manner (or at all).
 For that reason it is preferable to ask questions directly on the public discord channel, as most of the time other people there have the needed answers.

 ## When to contact the admin team privately
 For the following circumstances, direct contact may be preferred: